courtneyfay/project-4-mario-kart/readme.md

 * HTML
 * CSS
 * JavaScript
-* JQuery
+* jQuery

 ### Routing:
-* Ajax
+* AJAX
-* Express
+* Express.js

 ### Back-end:
 * Node.js
 * Sequelize
-* Postgres SQL
+* PostgreSQL

 -----------------------------
 ## The General Approach

 * Experimental, really bare bones just to start
 * Talked to Alex Creighton and Mark Klein from previous WDI cohorts, asked them for resources
-* Did some demos and fork and clone some existing repos to practice (three.js and physijs)
+* Did some demos, and forked and cloned some existing repos to practice for both three.js and physijs engine
-* Figured out how to architect the three.js app using Node
+* Researched how to architect the three.js app using Node.js (required for physijs)

 -----------------------------
 ## Installation instructions